C

 cockapoo headshot

 This dog sheds very little and is considered hypoallergenic.
-It needs to be brushed just one time each week to maintain a soft coat.
+It needs to be brushed just once each week to maintain a soft coat.

 How much do cockapoos shed?
 Well, some people think cockapoos are hypoallergenic.
 This isn’t precisely accurate.
 These dogs do shed, but they shed very little.
 They have a curly coat like a poodle that needs to be brushed just once a week to keep them looking healthy.